jcorbin/hexant/stream.md

   - a rule that doesn't care to express any result color or turn, merely a state update

 ## Done

+- subsumed comments and @directives into turmite language module
+  - tried and failed to add comments/@directives to nearley grammar
+  - ...then spent some time trying to write a new parser module form scratch, abandoned for now due to frustration with variadic tuple types
+  - ...then circled back to the nearley grammar, and was able to add comments and @directives on a second try
+- eliminated legacy `walk.dfs` routines:
+  - `dfsPre` and `collect` have already been replace by `analyze.transform()`
+  - flattened remainder into `toSpecString` and simplified into a recursive generator, no more string building stack ops

+# 2022-05-24

 - reified compile scope management
   - now there's a nestable `makeScope() => Scope` set-ish of symbols